Card payments soar 125 percent in August - Latest News

 The number of total cards increased by 16 percent to reach 322 million, according to data from BKM.

-In August, payments with cards in the airline industry amounted to 11.2 billion, up 294 percent increase, which was the largest annual growth recorded among all industries, followed by payments at gas stations, accommodation, food and clothing.
+In August, payments with cards in the airline industry amounted to 11.2 billion, up 294 percent increase, which was the largest annual growth recorded among all industries.

+In terms of annual growth, payments at gas stations came second at 280 percent, reaching 36.2 billion liras.
+Accomodation rose 266 percent year-on-year to 14.7 billion liras, followed by food at 261 percent to 22.8 billion liras.
+Spending on clothing with cards grew 229 percent last month from a year ago to 28.1 billion, according to BKM.

 Data also showed that the number of business credit cards reached 8.7 million, with payments with those cards rising 134 percent from a year ago to 88.3 billion.
 The share of business credit cards in total card payments increased to 32 percent.